dssg/jakarta_smart_city_traffic_safety_public/README.md

 #### Downloading New Videos

-New videos can be downloaded from Jakarta's Open Data Portal, and we provide a Python script that automates this process.
+New videos can be downloaded from Jakarta's Open Data Portal.
+We provide a Python script that automates this process.
 There are hundreds of CCTV cameras posted around the city, and users can watch both live streams or streams going back approximately 48 hours.
-We provide a script that allows a user to specify which cameras they would like to download video from, as well as the amount of video they would like to download.
-The script currently retrieves the current timestamp, and searches for videos in the previous 48 hours.
+The script allows a user to specify which cameras they would like to download video from, as well as the amount of video they would like to download.
+The script retrieves the current timestamp, and searches for videos in the previous 48 hours.

 To run this script:

 `python src/main/download_videos_from_web_portal.py`

 The resulting files are in `.mp4` format and placed in the directory specified by`conf>dirs>downloaded_videos`.
+Note these videos will not have subtitles.

+#### Assessing video quality

+When starting to work with the videos, it might be important to assess their quality.
+One simple check one might want to start with is to plot how consistent the frame rate of the videos is.
+We found that the CCTV video often has dropped frames, which lead to a drop in the average frame rate.
+An example of how to perform this check can be found in [`resources/video_quality_tests/average_fps.ipynb`](https://github.com/dssg/jakarta_smart_city_traffic_safety/tree/master/resources/video_quality_tests/average_fps.ipynb), using the frame statistics extracted above.

+In videos with framerates below 25 fps, we noted that whenever frames were dropped, they were glued together with a time between frames that was either the time with no frames (if that was on the order of a few seconds), or 0.04s as if the video framerate was 25 fps.
+Therefore we provide functions that will detect segments with no dropped frames, by detecting if the spacing between frames is smaller or larger than expected.
+This provided completely clean segments for at least two of the cameras used in this work.
+The function can be found in [`resources/video_quality_tests/frame_spacings.ipynb`](https://github.com/dssg/jakarta_smart_city_traffic_safety/tree/master/resources/video_quality_tests/frame_spacings.ipynb).

 #### Sampling and Chunking Videos

 You may want to randomly sample videos from different cameras, times, and locations in order to evaluate the pipeline's performance under a variety of circumstances.
-There are multiple scripts which can be used for this:
+There are multiple scripts which can be used for this.

 We opted to run validation only on clean segments of video.
 The following script identifies clean segments using the subtitle files found in `conf>dirs>subtitles` and places the resulting list of clean segments in `conf>dirs>video_samples`: